IanHeinrich/stellaris-galaxy-forge/docs/user-guide.md

 you opened the file.
 Click one to go back to that point.

 The Issues tab lists problems with the map, errors first.
-Errors are things the game can't be expected to cope with, such as a lane listed on one end only.
-Warnings are worth a look, such as a system with no lanes.
+Errors are things the game can't be expected to cope with, such as a hyperlane that exists at only one end.
+Warnings are worth a look, such as a system with no hyperlanes.
 Click an issue to jump to it.

 ## Go back to your campaign